Childhood Obesity Begins in Infancy

-Parents need to be educated about the dangers for their children regarding proper nutrition and exercise and the quality of the school lunches need improvement.
-They are more often based on budgets than on quality nutrition.
+Parents need education about the dangers for their children regarding proper nutrition and exercise; and, the quality of the many school lunches still need improvement.
+They are more often based on budget than on quality nutrition.
 There has been a trend of removing soft drink dispensers out of schools, which is a good first step.

 The Beginning of Obesity

 When does obesity in children really begin?
 Even the health of a two year old is closely tied to how much he eats, along with his activity level.
 The American Heart Association (AHA) has established guidelines developed for children.

 The AHA has found that the intake of saturated fats has improved, but obesity has continued to be a problem.
 Apparently the children are still too inactive while eating more calories then required, but perhaps the food is a bit healthier.
 The eating habits of a child begin when they are toddlers.

 The general dietary guidelines of the AHA for infants and young children stress their diet should primarily rely on:

 - Lean meat